Quick, empty your pockets.

 The Dime is less than 3 inches when closed and only a little more than 2 ounces.

-It is made of titanium and weighs in at less than an ounce.
+It comes in at under an ounce.

 Victorinox Midnite Manager